The government legally acquired Standard Gauge Railway (SGR), the Supreme Court has ruled.

 The MD said after the feasibility study and preliminary design report were submitted to the Kenyan government in February 2011, and following discussions between KR and CRBC, the corporation approved the same on June 26, 2012.

 According to Maina, following the approval of the feasibility study, negotiations followed.
 The contracts, he said, were signed on July 11, 2012, and October 5, 2012, with the approval of the Ministry of Transport and the Attorney General’s office.

-The Court of Appeal disagreed with Maina that hiring CRBC was a condition of the Chinese loan agreement, saying: “Based on the foregoing, it is not accurate, as was claimed by Mr Maina, that the engagement of CRBC as the contractor was as a result of dictation by the financing agreement.
-We conclude, therefore, that the engagement of CRBC was not an obligation arising from a “negotiated grant or loan” agreement for purposes of Section 6 of the Act."
+The Appeal court disagreed with Maina that hiring CRBC was a condition of the loan agreement, saying: “It is not accurate, as was claimed by Mr Maina, that the engagement of CRBC as the contractor was as a result of dictation by the financing agreement.
+We conclude, therefore, that the engagement of CRBC was not an obligation arising from a “negotiated grant or loan” agreement for purposes of Section 6 of the Act.”